jaredcunha/jaredcunha.github.io/src/blog/2020-02-18-redesigning-in-the-open.md

 ---
 ## June 1, 2020

 I’ve finally addressed the 404 on the [contact page](/contact).
-After testing around with the Netlify’s forms and the Zapier integration, I’ve settled for just
+After testing around with the Netlify’s forms and the Zapier integration, I’ve settled for just using plain old-fashioned email.

 ---
 ## May 13, 2020